LukeShu/leaguer/docs/DesignDocument.md

   : One for repeating the password, and one for email.
 This POST to
     the Login controller.

-tournaments/new.html
-  : A form that interacts with users who are either hosts or becoming
-    hosts.
-This interacts with tournament controller.

 tournaments/index.html
   : A tree-like display of matches, where each match consists of a
     pair of teams.
 All users can click on a match to go to that